-Funding round: annual (single round)
+Funding round: annual (single round) per financial year

-Status of funding round: Open for 2020
+Status of funding round: Closed

 Applicant: SIG Convenor(s) or SIG members with the support of SIG Convenors.
 A reminder that only one competitive funding application can be submitted from each SIG.

-- competitive funding must be used for the purposes of capacity building amongst SIG members;
+- Competitive funding must be used for the purposes of capacity building amongst SIG members.

-- events or activities funded by competitive grants must be academic in nature, and should ideally be held on an academic site (e.g., university or conference venue);
+- Events or activities funded by competitive grants must be academic in nature, and should ideally be held on an academic site (e.g., university or conference venue).

-- events or activities funded by competitive grants should be open to all members of the relevant SIG, and can be open to other AARE members;
+- Events or activities funded by competitive grants should be open to all members of the relevant SIG, and can be open to other AARE members.

-- discounts must be made available to AARE members in the case of ticketed events, or events for which registration fees are charged for attendance;
+- Discounts must be made available to AARE members in the case of ticketed events, or events for which registration fees are charged for attendance.

 How to apply:

-- Review the application guidelines
+- Review the SIG Funding Guidelines

 - Complete the online Application form (2023 applications have now closed)

 Enquiries: SIG Coordinator